 Our barn and outhouse are available for campers to use.
 The barn is a rustic log barn from the late 1800s and is part of the original farmstead.
 Inside you will find a picnic table and maps of the property.
-There is running water available here, although it is not potable.
+There is electricity available in the barn.
 The barn is very clean: it does not house animals and has not housed animals in over 30 years.

 You will find several hiking trails that may also be used for snowshoeing in the winter.
 There are quite a few locations for camping, too: the meadows, along the creek, and out in the woods.